 Selwyn water recharge project makes progress

-Monday 1st July 2019 marked the start of an exciting project to recharge groundwater in the Selwyn Waihora zone.
+This week marked the start of an exciting project to recharge groundwater in the Selwyn Waihora Zone.

 Selwyn District Council, Environment Canterbury, Central Plains Water and DOC joined Te Taumutu in blessing the land before construction starts.